xola139/nguniversal-expressengine-httpinterceptor/README.md

 # nguniversal-expressengine-httpinterceptor

-This is an example repo of 2 features :
+This project is DEPRECATED.
+It was just a non official example repo of 2 features for early testers :
-- Angular server-side rendering in Node with `@angular/cli` 1.3.0 and `@nguniversal/express-engine`
+- Angular server-side rendering in Node with `@angular/cli` 1.3.0 and `@nguniversal/express-engine` => will be fully automated by CLI 1.6 ;
-- HttpInterceptor to automate absolute URLs in Universal Express engine
+- HttpInterceptor to automate absolute URLs in Universal Express engine => will be fixed, issue tracking in [angular/angular#19224](https://github.com/angular/angular/issues/19224)

 ## Getting started